Krishnagiri district: Geography and climate

-Krishnagiri district covers an area of 5143 km².
-Krishnagiri district is bound by Tirupattur to the southeast, Thiruvannamalai districts to the east, Dharmapuri district to the south and Kolar, Bangalore Rural, Bangalore Urban, Ramanagara and Chamarajanagar districts of the state of Karnataka to the northwest and west and Chittoor district of the state Andhra Pradesh to the north.
+Krishnagiri district covers an area of 5143 km2.
+Krishnagiri district is bound by Tirupattur to the southeast, Thiruvannamalai districts to the east, Dharmapuri district to the south and Kolar, Bengaluru North (Doddaballapura), Bengaluru Urban, Bengaluru South (Ramanagara) and Chamarajanagar districts of the state of Karnataka to the northwest and west and Chittoor district of the state Andhra Pradesh to the north.
 This district is elevated from 300 m to 1400 m above the mean sea level.
 It is located between 11° 12' N and 12° 49' N latitude, 77° 27' E to 78° 38' E longitude.

 It basically has a mountainous terrain.
 The flatlands are irrigated by the South Pennar River.
 The eastern part of the district experiences a hot climate and the western part contrastingly has a pleasant climate.
 The average rainfall is 830 mm per year.
 March - June is the summer season.
 July - November is the rainy season and during December - February winter prevails.